JetBrains Fleet 1.48 Help

 Smart Mode

-With Smart Mode enabled, you can work with individual files or folders containing multiple files seamlessly.
+With Smart Mode enabled, you can work seamlessly with individual files or folders that contain multiple files.

 Enable Smart Mode